 Behaviors to Attract, Retain and Drive Inclusive Company Culture

 The final breakout option covered behaviors to attract and retain a diverse team and drive inclusive company culture.
-This session was led by Thresette Briggs, Chief Performance Officer of Performance 3.
+This session was led by Thresette Sanderson, Chief Performance Officer of Performance 3.

 Thresette shared that diversity and inclusivity should be woven into and considered at every business stage.
 Leaders who want to promote inclusivity need to model this behavior.